 Turner received her Bachelor of Science from Iowa State University and her Doctor of Medicine from the University of Iowa, where she completed her residency in obstetrics and gynecology.
 She completed her fellowship in gynecologic oncology at MD Anderson Cancer Center in Houston, Texas.
 She practiced gynecologic oncology for 35 years, enhancing university programs at the University of Nebraska, University of Iowa, and Medical College of Wisconsin, teaching residents and students.
 She also served the private sector in Iowa at Genesis Medical Center in Davenport, Mercy Cancer Center in Mason City, and Mercy Medical Center in Des Moines.

 In 2007, Turner received her Juris Doctor from Drake University.

 Turner has participated in twelve medical missions to Tanzania since 2011, and in July 2015 she left active practice to become vice president of international programs for the Outreach Program.
-She has served as associate medical director of Planned Parenthood of North Central States since 2016.
+She served as associate medical director of Planned Parenthood of North Central States from 2016-2022.